dczhang1/PerceivedRisksAtWork/readme.md

 Jiang, W., Chai, H., Li, Y., &  Feng, T. (2019).
 How workplace incivility influences job performance:  the role of image outcome expectations.
 Asia Pacific Journal of Human Resources, 57(4), 445-469.

 Yuan, F., & Woodman, R. W. (2010).
 Innovative behavior in the workplace: The role of performance and image outcome expectations.
 Academy of management journal, 53(2), 323-342.

+Lee, K., & Allen, N. J. (2002).
+Organizational citizenship behavior and workplace deviance: the role of affect and cognitions.
+Journal of applied psychology, 87(1), 131.